cheind/volplay/Readme.md

 ## Surface Reconstruction from Signed Distance Fields

 The namespace `volplay::surface` provides methods to explicitly generate a polygonal mesh from an iso-surface in a signed distance field.
-Currently an implementation of Dual Contouring is available.
+Currently an implementation of Dual Contouring `volplay::surface::DualContouring` is available.
 Results can be exported in .OFF format.
 Here is an example

 ```cpp
 #include <volplay/sdf_sphere.h>